 Cologne Chocolate Museum

 Conveniently located along the Rhine River, the Lindt Chocolate Museum is THE museum to visit in Cologne.
 In fact, it receives more than half a million visitors per year, making it the most visited private museum in the state of North Rhineland Westphalia.
 If you are traveling with one of our river cruise partners, your ship might be docked directly in front of the Cologne Chocolate Museum!
-The interactive attractions lead visitors through thousands of years of cocoa history, including artifacts and images from the Aztec period to modern day.
-Also inside the museum is a 10 meter tall tropical greenhouse where you can see and feel how cocoa is grown in the real world.

 In the museum, you will learn the entire process of chocolate production from bean to bar.
 The visit culminates on the production floor, where you can see chocolate bars coming out of a conveyor belt.
 You can even sample chocolate bars for yourself!
 A perennial favorite of visitors is the chocolate fountain.
 A museum employee will dish you up a sample of Lindt’s incredible chocolate fresh from the fountain.
 Before you leave, make sure to walk up to the rooftop viewing platform for one of the best panoramic views of Cologne.
 It is very picturesque!